spilliams/steno/notes/journal.md

+- 2921-03-23: Last night and this morning have been trying to get steno working on my Ergodox EZ.
+First milestone achieved was recreating the keymap and colors from Oryx.
+Now it's time to get a steno layer on it!
+Some early
+    trouble:
+    - using the existing steno keymap doesn't work with Plover on my work pc.
+    - I copied the existing steno map into my new spilliams keymap.
+This also doesn't work but it does make the other layers more friendly.
+    - I can already tell I'll have a hard time doing steno with these springs (kailh copper I think?
+40gf nominal, but tactile makes them 50gf), and these keycaps (DSA profile)
+    - the georgi does work on the work machine, so it isn't an OS issue with COM ports.
+    I'll have to come back to this tonight, but some promising early results I suppose.
+I'll have to look into new switches and caps??
+I like my latest set thouh...
+    I can try out the kailh silver (40gf linear), that'll get closer to the experience I have with the Georgi (Matias linear reds, 35cN~=35gf), without sacrificing the qwerty/gaming performance.
 - 2020-11-25 cont'd: I've started a tiny bit of coding with steno.
 It's alive!
     Starting to think about building my own "single stroke commands" dictionary, but because it's so many different chords, thinking of building a generator